-The main national laws for taking over businesses in Austria are the Austrian Commercial Code (UGB) and the Austrian Trade Act (GewO).
+The most important national laws on the acquisition of businesses in Austria are the Commercial Code (UGB) and the Trade Regulations Act (GewO).

-The New Companies Promotion Act (NeuFöG) is intended to help reduce the costs associated with setting up and taking over businesses.
+The New Companies (Special Assistance) Act (NeuFöG) is intended to help reduce the costs associated with establishing and acquiring businesses.

 The Commercial Register Act sets out the contents and purpose of the Commercial Register and associated obligations.